The rewarding and fulfilling experiences of AMS locum work

 "Relationships are delicate and complex in remote communities.
 The communication barrier is real and belief systems are vastly different to 'mainstream' medicine; ‘black magic’ plays a large role in the cause of sickness.
 Sometimes there are difficulties with wild dogs, and kids and teenagers who are challenged by the impact of socio-cultural disruption.
 This requires sensitivity and the ability to adapt.
 But it is such a joy and privilege to be part of."

-The stories shared by AMS locum doctors like Dr Kirsten Due exemplify not only the crucial role they play in bridging healthcare gaps but also the profound personal and professional fulfillment found in serving remote Indigenous communities.
+The stories shared by AMS locum doctors like Dr Kirsten Due exemplify not only the crucial role they play in bridging healthcare gaps but also the profound personal and professional fulfilment found in serving remote Indigenous communities.
 Their dedication not only improves health outcomes but also strengthens cultural bonds and mutual understanding.
 As we celebrate NAIDOC Week and reflect on 'Keep the Fire Burning!
 Blak, Loud & Proud', Wavelength is proud to support these healthcare heroes who embody resilience, compassion, and the commitment to making a meaningful difference in the lives of Australia's First Nations people.

 To start your AMS locum journey, click here.